camillacaros/HOTOSM-desktopeditor-guide/01-Welcome.md

 ### What is HOT

 The Humanitarian OpenStreetMap team (HOT) is made up of volunteers from all over the globe who are helping to map previously unmapped areas.
 This is done by tracing high-resolution satellite imagery.
 Anyone with a computer and an internet connection can become a volunteer.
-All you need is an [OpenStreetMap account (free!)](https://www.openstreetmap.org/user/new) and little bit of time to give.
+All you need is an [OpenStreetMap account](https://www.openstreetmap.org/user/new) and little bit of time to give.

 #### Tracing imagery